nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 .. image:: ../../figure/fig-11.png

-This method seems particularly useful to track communities over time, as it allows to maintain the same community indices across snapshots, potentially contributing to the study of their dynamics.
+As observed, considering the network's temporal information allowed the algorithm to correctly retrieve the ground truths in this particular example, as well as to maintain the same community indices across snapshots, which helps in the study of the network's mesoscale temporal dynamics.

-Although very simple, this example showcases how considering a network's temporal information can benefit its analysis, as well as help to better understand and visualize its mesoscale structures.
+Although very simple, this example showcases how considering a network's temporal information can benefit its analysis, as well as help to better understand and visualize its mesoscale structures, for which this package provides a flexible framework to work with, especially in a topological level.

 -----